suppathak/pdsnd_github/README.md

 First Udacity GitHub project.

 ### Description
 The project is about keeping my python project from Udacity into GitHub.
+This project is meant to be helpful in providing a clear view of different steps regarding git.

 ### Files used
 The files used are README.md and bikeshare.py